OrchardCMS/OrchardCore/src/OrchardCore.Modules/OrchardCore.Contents/README.md

 #### Filtering

 When querying all content items of a type you can supply different parameters to the where argument to constrain the data in the response according to your requirements.
-The available options depend on the scalar and relational fields defined on the type in question.
+The available options depend on the scalar and part fields defined on the type in question.

 ##### Single Filters